CloudSantosh/jenkins-master-slave-nodes/README.md

 The module contains terraform code to create instance level traffic inflow and outflow rules.

+#### keypair

+The module keypair contains terraform code to create ssh keypair on AWS console.

+#### Jenkins-slave-node

+This module contains terraform code to create slave node(worker/agent) with java.

 #### Jenkins-master-node

 This module contains terraform code to create master node as Jenkins server with jenkins and java.

-#### Jenkins-slave-node

-This module contains terraform code to create slave node(worker/agent) with java.

 ### In order to run the terraform code, use the following commands